Northern Lights!

 The Northern Lights Camp is our selection of themed specialty camps for small groups of 9-12 year olds (some camps extend into older ages as well).
 Campers spend most of their day exploring the specialty theme, while enjoying more traditional camp activities during our camper choice block.
 Don’t miss these quality sessions led by dynamic experts in their field!
 All sessions must meet a minimum of 8 participants to run.
 We do our best to notify you immediately if there is a chance a specialty camp session may not run.
 Prices are listed for Hancock County residents/non-residents.
 For any 2- Week Specialty Camp, CBC will add the 2nd week Hancock County discount when we register your camper.
 Higher costs reflect the added expense of running specialty camps.

-Dance with Nimbus and the Acadia Dance Festival - July 28- August 1, 2025
+Dance with Nimbus and the Acadia Dance Festival - Dates Coming soon

 Grades 4-8

-Nimbus Dance Company of New York will be returning to show our campers some moves!
-As in previous summers, the campers will work with professional dancers to choreograph a performance.
+Nimbus Dance Company of New Jersey will be returning to show our campers some moves!
 Its a ton of fun to be creative with your body and your senses.
-The campers will bring their art to stage as part of the Acadia Dance Festival.
-Final performance details, including location, are still in the works, but campers final performance will most likely occur on Friday, August 1st, or Saturday, August 2nd.
-We strongly encourage all enrolled campers will participate in the final performance.
+Dance campers will bring their art to stage, performing as as part of the Acadia Dance Festival on Friday evening, and Saturday morning.
+Specific dates are coming soon.
+All enrolled campers are expected to participate in the final performance.

 Junior Maine Guide Camps are sponsored by Machias Savings Bank